What is the Paycheck Protection Program?

 Will I have to pay back this loan?

-The loan may be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities and you have not reduced your payroll by more than defined amount.
+The loan may be fully forgiven if the funds are used for payroll and benefits costs, interest on mortgages, rent, and utilities and you have not reduced your payroll by more than defined amount.
 Please see the Forgiveness page for important information on the status of the forgiveness program.

 The purpose of this loan/forgiveness is to enable and encourage small businesses to protect their employees.
-Loan payments will be deferred for six months, and no collateral or personal guarantees are required.
+Loan payments will be deferred for sixteen months, and no collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.
 Click on the forgiveness link below for more information.

 How do I apply?